Dengzhi: History

+The kingdom of Dengzhi was first founded by Xiang Shuzhi, the chieftain of the Baishui tribe (白水; "White River") of the Qiang ethnic group who later proclaimed himself king.
+According to the 7th-century Book of Sui, the mountain which the Baishui resided on may have been named after the Cao Wei dynasty general, Deng Ai (197–264 CE), who once passed through the area during his conquest of the rival Shu Han state ("Deng" (鄧) being his surname, and "zhi" (至) being the Chinese word for "arrive").
+Modern Chinese scholar, Liu Lin (刘琳), dimiss this claim as conjecture, and instead suggest that "Dengzhi" was a transliteration of "Diaodi" (甸氐), a Han-era county located within the White River valley.

 The Dengzhi's earliest interaction with the Northern and Southern dynasties was during the reign of Emperor Wen of Song (424–453), when Xiang Qudan sent horses to the Liu Song dynasty as tribute.
 During the reign of Xiang Shupeng, he actively pursued diplomatic relations with the Southern Qi, Northern Wei and Liang dynasties, receiving various titles in return.
 In 509, Xiang Lanti ascended the throne, presumably succeeding Xiang Shupeng.

-The Book of Liang records that the Dengzhi people wore hats called "Tuhe" (突何) and their clothes were the similar to those of the Dangchang, a neighbouring Qiang kingdom to the north.
+The Book of Liang records that the Dengzhi people wore hats called "Tuhe" (突何) and their clothes were similar to those of the Dangchang, a neighbouring Qiang kingdom to the north.
 Various historical records also record that Dengzhi's customs and habits were the same as Dangchang.

 The last recorded ruler of the Dengzhi was Xiang Yanheng, who was the tenth descendant of Xiang Shuzhi.
 In 554, Xiang Yanheng lost power after his state was attacked by the Tuyuhun, causing him to flee to the Western Wei dynasty.
 The Western Wei paramount authority, Yuwen Tai sent troops to escort him back to his domain.
 Dengzhi's subsequent events are not recorded in historical records, but by the time the Northern Zhou dynasty replaced the Western Wei in 557, Deng province had been established in Dengzhi's place, meaning that the state would have likely ceased to exist around this time.